g1eng/httpfilter/README.md

 ## Features

-* additional acceptable custom header with SetCustomHeader which appends a new atom in "Access-Control-Allow-Headers"
+* additional acceptable custom header with SetCustomHeader which appends a new atom in `Access-Control-Allow-Headers`
 * most common hardening header and built-in CORS support, powered by httprouter.Router.Lookup
 * **AND** or **OR** synthetic wrapper with `httpfilter/wrapper` package, which enables you to apply two or more `AuthWrapper` for single route.